-6. What to expect in 2020-2021
+6. What to expect in 2022-2023

-In 2020-2021, the Group will:
+In 2022-2023, the Group will:

-- follow up and finalise the adopted Guide of Access to CIS; - continue to develop working methods and will assess the supervision model appropriate to the Registered Exporters System ("REX") database; - start working on a questionnaire and report on the training on data protection for staff of authorities accessing the CIS; - remain in touch with OLAF and DG TAXUD on relevant common points of interest; - follow the developments of the review of the CIS Regulation 515/97.
+- Finalise its work on a questionnaire and report on the training on data protection for staff of authorities accessing the CIS; - Continue to develop working methods and assess the supervision model appropriate to this database Registered Exporters System REX; - Remain in touch with OLAF and DG TAXUD on relevant common points of interest; - Follow the developments of the review of the CIS Regulation 515/97.